eatangphd/eatangphd/README.md

 - 👋 Hi, I’m @eatangphd
-- 👀 I’m interested in ...
-Applying AI soultions to Planetary Science Research
+- 👀 I’m interested in ... working in Tech industries as a Data Scientist
 - 🌱 I’m currently learning ...
-Machine Learning Basics
+IBM Data Fundamentals,  SQL for Data Science
 - 💞️ I’m looking to collaborate on ...
-Intergrating Large Language Models with Computer Vision
+Quant
-- 📫 How to reach me ... atangeliz21@gmail.com
+- 📫 How to reach me ... liz21atang@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...